sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 I simply downloaded the appropriate package for the Pixel 4a, downloaded the flashing tool for Linux at https://calyxos.org/get/install/, and followed the instructions the flashing tool put in my terminal.

 It took all of ten minutes to flash and setup, and was very straightforward.
 You can see all the supported devices and downloads at https://calyxos.org/get/.

+I've also written a guide that walks you through verification and installation from a Linux computer, which lays things out a bit simpler: [Verifying and installing CalyxOS from Linux]({{< ref "/content/guides/installing-calyxos-linux.md" >}})

 *Be sure to also check out [BitcoinQ+A's installation guide](https://bitcoiner.guide/calyxos/) for more details on his thoughts on CalyxOS and how to install it with step by step instructions.*